“A man who has once gotten automobiles into his blood can never give them up. . .”

 Engine and Chassis Platform

-This 32’diameter, 5’ high raised centerpiece of the Cammack Gallery entices guests to marvel at the Tucker’s engine and chassis development.
-Featuring floors of architectural glass, visitors will stroll above and appreciate the huge differences between the Tucker 48 and a Cadillac chassis of the same era.
+The centerpiece of the Cammack Gallery entices guests to marvel at the Tucker’s engine and chassis development.
+Visitors can view these from a variety of angles and appreciate the huge differences between the Tucker 48 and a Cadillac chassis of the same era.
 The Cammack Collection’s Tucker engines narrate the evolution of the unique powerplant.

 Celebrating the Legacy of Preston Tucker & “The Car of Tomorrow-Today!”

-Within the 5,200 square foot Cammack Gallery, the AACA Museum will chronicle Preston Tucker’s love affair with the automobile.
+Within the 5,200 square foot Cammack Gallery, the AACA Museum has chronicled Preston Tucker’s love affair with the automobile.
 Known best for the “Car of Tomorrow”- the Tucker 48- Mr. Tucker had a remarkable, sometimes controversial impact on the automotive industry.

 Put your or a loved one’s name on a special Tucker 8″ x 8″ commemorative brick